TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- round time
 	- number of rounds

-- Test scene game mode
-	- The first to be implemented as an architectural draft
 - FFA game mode
 	- Win condition: None, there is only time limit.
 - Duel game mode